w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 - Wasm could be a performance bottleneck, as it's slower than making native calls.
 - A considerable amount of data is required in the PoV (proof of validity) function for proving parachain state.
-- Other limitations within the Parachains Protocol to keep parachains compatible.
+- Other limitations within the Parachains Protocol to keep parachains compatible with the entire orchestration.

+Despite these cons, Polkadot remains upgradable through forkless upgrades, which open the protocol through any improvements or changes in the future.